yanghankyeul/yanghankyeul.github.io/_pages/research.md

 * Major Power Rivalry and Wedge Strategy of Concessions (R&R at the _Journal of Conflict Resolution_)
 * Revisiting Our Understanding of Major Power Diplomacy (with Chen Shen; R&R at _International Studies Quarterly_)
 * Extended Trade Dependence, Alliance Network, and Conflict Initiation (with Quan Li; R&R at the _Journal of Peace Research_)
-* Introducing the Diplomatic Visits with France Dataset, 1950-2020 (with Ringailė Kuokštytė; R&R at _Conflict Management and Peace Science_)
+* Introducing the New Diplomatic Visits with France Dataset, 1950-2020 (with Ringailė Kuokštytė; R&R at _Conflict Management and Peace Science_)
 * Modeling Hierarchical Spatial Interdependence for Limited Dependent Variables (with Ali Kagalwala; R&R at _Political Analysis_)